LambdaGeo/rwh-ptbr/cap06.md

         putStrLn ("Twice " ++ show inpDouble ++ " is " ++ show (inpDouble * 2))
 ```

 This is a simple example of `read` and `show` together.
 Notice that we gave an explicit type of `Double` when processing the `read`.
 That's because `read` returns a value of type `Read a => a` and `show` expects a value of type `Show a => a`.
 There are many types that have instances defined for both `Read` and `Show`.
 Without knowing a specific type, the compiler must guess from these many types which one is needed.
 In situations like this, it may often choose `Integer`.
 If we wanted to accept floating-point input, this wouldn't work, so we provided an explicit type.
-[6 comments](comments: show / hide)

 > A note about defaulting